curityio/curity-operational-training/README.md

 ### 2. Operator: Data Sources

 An operator should next complete the [Data Sources](2-data-sources/README.md) course.\
-Learn how to use the Curity Identity Server schema for durable storage of identity data.
+Learn how to use durable storage of identity data with the Curity Identity Server.

 ### 3. Operator: Deployments and Upgrades

 An operator should next complete the [Deployments and Upgrades](3-deployments-and-upgrades/README.md) course.\
-Learn how to provide internet endpoints and integrate with real infrastructure.
+Learn how to provide internet endpoints, use real infrastructure and run reliable upgrades.

 ### 4. Administrator: User Management

 An administrator should first complete the [User Management](4-user-management/README.md) course.\
-Learn how to administer both customer users and employee users.
+Learn how to administer customer users and employee users with control over attributes.

 ### 5. Administrator: User Authentication

 An administrator should next complete the [User Authentication](5-user-authentication/README.md) course.\
-Learn how to take full control over user authentication for both customers and employees.
+Learn how to take full control over authentication behaviors for both customers and employees.

 ### 6. Administrator: Token Issuance